adam-dot-cohen/HyperSerializer/README.md

 ![Execution Duration](http://raw.githubusercontent.com/Hyperlnq/HyperSerializer/main/BenchmarkAssets/Time.png)

 # Implementation and Framework Support
-HyperSerializer was built as a champion/challenger (C++ vs C#) experiment to support the nanosecond latency requirements of high frequency trading.
-HyperSerializer uses the managed Span\<T\> and Memory\<T\> structs to acheive extreme speed and low memory allocation without unsafe code.
+HyperSerializer was built as a champion/challenger (C++ vs C#) experiment to support the microsecond latency requirements of high frequency trading.
+HyperSerializer leverages Span\<T\> and Memory\<T\> structs that deliver near performance parity with C++ for this use case.
 HyperSerializer is 100% thread-safe and comes with both sync and async serialization and deserialization methods.
 Out of the box support for net6.0, net7.0, net8.0.

+HyperSerializer is intended for use cases such as caching and interservice communication behind firewalls.
+It serializes and deserializes the fields and properites of stack (i.e. struct) and heap (i.e. class) based types in sequential order without a contract (i.e. no inclusive attributes such `[DataMember]` required or supported...however `[IgnoreDataMember]` is supported).
+So long as the source and destination types have same layout (i.e. fields/properities that share the same data type and order), serialization and deserialization will succeed.
+For example, the following types may be serialized and deserialized interchangably

-HyperSerializer is intended for use cases such as caching and interservice communication behind firewalls or between known parites.
-It is implemented using a customer binary format (aka wire format) and uses bounding techniques to protect against buffer overflows.
-As a result, attempting to deserialize a message that exceeds the size of an expected data type will result in an exception in most cases as described later in this section.
-For example, the following code which can be found in SerializerTests.cs in the test project attempts to deserialize an 8 BYTE buffer as a 4 BYTE int, which results in an ArgumentOutOfRangeException:
+As with all forms of binary serialization, care must be takenFor example, the following code which can be found in SerializerTests.cs in the test project attempts to deserialize an 8 BYTE buffer as a 4 BYTE int, which results in an ArgumentOutOfRangeException:

 ```csharp
 //Simulate foreign serialization